google/fonts/ProjectChecklist.md

 TODO As of March 2016 this Glyphs tutorial is incomplete, we should find how what is needed to make it complete.

+#### French

+* http://typedrawers.com/discussion/comment/27837/#Comment_27837 Spacing can be made specific for French.

 #### German

 * https://www.glyphsapp.com/tutorials/localize-your-font-german-capital-sharp-s